Kayto/AT65C02/README.md

 ### Hex Board

-An expansion board is preovided in this repo that plugs into the expansion port next to the blinkies.
+Gerbers and KiCad is provided in this repo for an expansion board.
+This PCB plugs into the expansion port next to the blinkies.
 It provides hexidecmal display output aligned with the blinkenlights.
-A seperate folder is provided in the Software folder for the .jed files for programming the GALs.
+Look in the software folder for the .jed files for programming the GALs.

 ### Programmable IO and mmory decoder
-This is now a seperate board that plugs into the relevant marked ports.
+This is now a seperate PCB that plugs into the relevant marked ports.
+Gerbers and KiCad provided.
 Allows tinkering with IO and memory maps.
 The design is based on the DEC-1 so refer to the links to Daryl Rictor's site for the .jed file for the GAL.